 How to apply

 For schools based in Barking & Dagenham, Bexley, Bromley, Croydon, Enfield, Greenwich, Hackney, Haringey, Havering, Hillingdon, Hounslow, Islington, Kingston, Lambeth, Lewisham, Merton, Newham, Redbridge, Richmond, Southwark, Sutton, Tower Hamlets, Wandsworth, Waltham Forest submit an Expression of Interest through this site.
 Please read the Fund Guidelines document below first and then go to the Expression of Interest button to make your school’s application.

 If your school is in Barnet, Brent, Camden, Ealing, Hammersmith & Fulham, Harrow, Kensington & Chelsea and the Cities of London and Westminster please submit an Expression of Interest through John Lyon’s Charity.
 Visit www.jlc.london and submit an Expression of Interest via the online grants’ portal.

-Please submit your Expression of Interest before the deadline of 7th February 2020 at midday.
+The deadline to submit your Expression of Interest was 7th February 2020 at midday.

 If you have any general questions on the initiative please contact us on 020 7582 5117 or at TheExcludedCampaign@londoncf.org.uk.